The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 Pro teams are franchises cosplaying as civic institutions.

 Modern pro teams are privately owned monopoly assets.
-They are mobile at the owner’s discretion and often extractive toward cities and taxpayers (stadium subsidies, tax breaks).
-Owners “license” civic identity to fans, but the fans have no agency.
+They are mobile at the owner’s whim and often extractive toward taxpayers.
+Owners “license” a civic identity to the fans, but the fans have no say in the governance.

-The jersey says “New York,” but the governance says “Private Equity.”
+The jersey says “New York,” but the board room says “Private Equity.”

-NIL has actually deepened this civic bond.
-While it’s framed as “buying players,” it is actually participatory capital.
+NIL has actually deepened this bond.
+While the critics call it “buying players,” it is actually participatory capital.
 NIL collectives channel supporter money to athletes directly.
-It turns fans and alumni into active participants in the ecosystem rather than just passive consumers of a “product.”
+It turns fans and alumni into active participants in the ecosystem rather than passive consumers of a “product.”

-Money in college sports flows down and outward into the community.
+In college sports, money flows down and outward into the community.
 In the pros, it flows up and inward to the league office.

 Fans have decided they want to see Indiana win.
 Deal with it SEC.